 As part of our mission, Frannie Peabody Center is committed to meeting the housing and residential needs of people living with HIV/AIDS in Maine.
-HAVEN, Frannie Peabody Center’s statewide housing assistance program funded by the US Dept. of Housing and Urban Development, provides rental subsidies, short-term housing assistance, and residential care to low-income people living with HIV/AIDS.
-Frannie Peabody Center proudly partners with Shalom House, the City of Portland, and Maine’s Ryan White-funded medical and case-management agencies to ensure access to housing services for people living with HIV/AIDS statewide.
+HOPWA, Frannie Peabody Center’s statewide housing assistance program funded by the US Dept. of Housing and Urban Development, provides rental subsidies, short-term housing assistance, and residential care to low-income people living with HIV/AIDS.
+Frannie Peabody Center proudly partners with fellow HIV/AIDS service providers across the state to ensure housing needs are met.

 Importance of Housing